FTarfasse/quick-perf-wiki/SQL-annotations.md

 # Cancel the behavior of global annotations at method level

-In some specific cases, you may want to disable global annotations.
+In some specific cases, you may want to disable dôme global annotations.

 You can use the following annotations to disable the [recommended global annotations](#Configure-global-annotations) for some test methods: